thehoodV/case-studies/cloudfront-origin-exposure/README.md

 ### 3️⃣ Technology Fingerprinting

-Using Wappalyzer and header inspection:
+Using Subfinder and header inspection:

 | Host                 | Technology Identified                         |
 |----------------------|-----------------------------------------------|